Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Introduction

-In this work, we study the gravitational production of a massive scalar field $\varphi$ described by a Klein-Gordon action that includes a non-minimal coupling to the Ricci curvature scalar $R$ through a term of the form $\xi R\varphi^2$.
-The strength of this coupling is determined by the parameter $\xi$.
+In this work, we study the gravitational production of a massive scalar field $\varphi$ described by a Klein-Gordon action that includes a non-minimal coupling to the Ricci curvature scalar~$R$ through a term of the form~$\xi R\varphi^2$.
+The strength of this coupling is determined by the parameter~$\xi$.
 In an attempt to accommodate the arguments put forward in refs. \cite{Markkanen2017b, Fairbairn2019, Wang2019, Cembranos2020} concerning vacuum instability, overproduction, and quantum cosmology analyses, we restrict ourselves to the range $1/6 \leq \xi \leq 1$ for the coupling constant $\xi$.
-As inflationary model, we consider a single inflaton field $\phi$ that slowly rolls down a quadratic potential and starts oscillating around its minimum, leading then to a reheating phase.
+More explicitly, values of~$\xi$ smaller than $1/6$ would lead to tachyonic instabilities in the asymptotic past.
+On the other hand, although for a general scalar field it is possible to have $\xi>1$ (contrarily to what happens in the case of ref. \cite{Markkanen2017b}), the behavior of particle production is in this case qualitatively the same as for $\xi \sim 1$.
+Nevertheless, interesting results have been obtained for the regime of very large $\xi$ when the back-reaction of the created field is taken into account~\cite{Lebedev2022}.
+We have considered an inflationary epoch driven by a single inflaton field~$\phi$ that slowly rolls down a quadratic potential and starts oscillating around its minimum, leading then to a reheating phase.
+Although this particular model, in its simplest version, is ruled out by CMB observations, it allows us to compare our results with previous literature (see e.g.~\cite{Markkanen2017a, Cembranos2020, Markkanen2018, Fairbairn2019, Kainulainen2023}), and, furthermore, our analysis can be carried out in the same way for more realistic potentials.
 The dynamics for the inflaton is analytically solved at the onset of inflation, while the transition to the reheating epoch is modeled numerically.
 Our scalar field is assumed to be in the Bunch-Davies vacuum state when inflation starts.
-In order to extract the gravitational production, the Klein-Gordon equation of the field $\varphi$ is solved from that point in time until well inside the reheating era.
-This moment effectively corresponds to the time where the dynamics enters the adiabatic regime and particle production becomes negligible.
+In order to extract the gravitational production, the Klein-Gordon equation of the field $\varphi$ is solved from that point in time until the dynamics enters the adiabatic regime and particle production becomes negligible.
 Moreover, one also needs to provide a definition of vacuum for this instant, for which the adiabatic prescription is usually adopted.
 We discuss its validity and introduce as well an \emph{averaged} vacuum that produces the same density of particles but allows to obtain the correct result much earlier than the time at which adiabaticity is reached.
 This is particularly helpful when considering masses way below the inflaton mass for our scalar field, which are of great interest concerning dark matter candidates.
 Also, we stress the importance of taking into account the first few hundreds of oscillations of the inflaton in the final prediction and present the results in the form of spectra and total density of produced particles for different values of the scalar field mass $m$ and its coupling $\xi$ to the Ricci scalar.